dpavlos/elkarmor/doc/configuration/general.md

 ## LDAP

-The proxy requires a ActiveDirectory server to fetch a user's groups from.
+ELK Armor requires a ActiveDirectory server to fetch a user's groups from.
 To configure this, define a section called `ldap` which accepts the following
 options: